ARMENIAN GENOCIDE REMEMBRANCE MONTH

 As part of Armenian Genocide Remembrance Month, the Arts and Culture Commission presents “My Relic” by She Loves Collective which is an interactive art installation that intends to activate our community to transform their relics of genocide broadly construed into creative objects and outlets for the collective mourning of trauma through transformation.
 This installation will take place within the City’s three retail units on Artsakh Ave.
 (117 Artsakh Ave., 123 Artsakh Ave., and 127 Artsakh Ave.) from April 11-25 and will feature three individual installations:

-The Glendale Arts and Culture Commission was able to present this exhibition through funding from the Urban Art Program, and support from Glendale Library, Arts & Culture, and the City’s Economic Development unit.
+This temporary art installation is funded by the Glendale Arts and Culture Commission through funding from the Urban Art Program, and support from Glendale Library, Arts & Culture, and Glendale Economic Development.

 May 14 - 28, 2021

 Glendale Central Park - 216 S. Brand Blvd.
 Glendale, CA 91203